Is Aircall the best VoIP phone solution for your business?

 Cons

-• Limited SMS/MMS (starts at 500 segments per user)
+- Limited SMS and MMS, starting at 500 segments per user

 JustCall only offers two phone numbers to businesses, regardless of how many users are in your account.
-Additional numbers cost extra and range from $6 to $10 per number per month.
+Additional local numbers cost extra and start at $6 per number per month.

-You can only integrate JustCall with Salesforce if you upgrade.
+You can only integrate JustCall with Salesforce if you upgrade to the Pro plan, which costs $49 per user per month — and has a two-user minimum.
 Otherwise, you’ll need to enter call activity by hand.
 This can cause costly mistakes, like not being able to follow up with customers correctly.

 JustCall has a bulk SMS texting feature, but it’s only available if you upgrade to the Pro and Business plans.